Valeria Lukyanova

-Valeria Valeryevna Lukyanova (Валерія Валеріївна Лук'янова; Валерия Валерьевна Лукьянова; born 1985) is a Moldova-born Ukrainian model and entertainer of Russian origin famous for her resemblance to a Barbie doll.
-She currently lives in Mexico.
+Valeria Valeryevna Lukyanova (Валерія Валеріївна Лук'янова; Валерия Валерьевна Лукьянова; born 1985) is a Ukrainian model best known for her resemblance to a Barbie doll.
+She currently has property in Mexico and lives in Moscow.
 To enhance the Barbie effect Lukyanova uses makeup and contact lenses over her naturally green/gray/blue eyes.
 She has stated that she has had breast implants, but that the rest of her body is natural and slender due to daily gym workouts and a particular diet.

 Early life

 Lukyanova was born 1985, in Tiraspol, in what was then part of Moldavian SSR in the Soviet Union.
 She is of Russian origin.
-Her mother, Irina, worked for the military sector and her father was a builder who also worked part-time as a disc jockey.
+Her mother, Irina, worked within the military sector; her father was a construction worker who also was a part-time disc jockey.
 Lukyanova lived in Odesa, Ukraine from age 16 until 2014, when she moved to Moscow.

-Modelling career
+Modeling career

 In 2007, Lukyanova won the worldwide beauty contest "Miss Diamond Crown of the World".
 The beauty pageant was open to any woman, had about 300 contestants, and had no rule forbidding plastic surgery or body modification.
 She subsequently had multiple photo sessions and interviews published in Russian media, including erotic photos.
 Lukyanova developed a worldwide following for her Barbie doll-like appearance after she posted photos and videos of herself on the web.
-She gained notoriety after reports of her "almost inhuman beauty" surfaced online.
 The first notable coverage of her from outside Russia was on the Jezebel blog, followed by a photo session in V by Sebastian Faena.
 The media described her as being like a living Barbie doll.

 There has been scepticism of Lukyanova.
 ABC News suggested that Lukyanova was a hoax aided by image editing software.
 Diane Levin regarded Lukyanova as an example of the negative effects of media objectification.
 To counter the image editing accusations, Lukyanova posted videos on YouTube and appeared on Russia-1 and Channel One Russia TV channels.
 Lukyanova admitted to having breast augmentation but no other plastic surgery, and denies that she had ribs removed to make her waist smaller.
 Lukyanova blamed people unconnected to her for altering photos of her younger self in a malicious attempt to imply she had received body modifications.

 In 2013, Lukyanova was the subject of an episode of Vices My Life Online documentary series entitled Space Barbie.
 In 2013 she participated in the documentary movie The Phase, which was released on YouTube in 7 languages.

 In 2015, Lukyanova participated in Dosso Dossi's fashion show as a model.